University Course Catalog Description

 - In class & homework exercises

-- Analysis & critique one’s own work & then apply the skill to the work of others
+- Analysis & critique one’s own work & in turn, apply the skill of objective critique to the work of others

 - Readings, lectures & discussion of readings

-At the end of the semester you will each need to turn in to me a CD, which contains the final PDF versions of all of your assignments from this semester.
+At the end of the semester you will each need to turn in to me the final PDF versions of all of your assignments from this semester.
 You must save the files in the manner described below and label them exactly as described below.

 - If you have final designs that are that are scans, JPEG, PSD or other forms of bitmapped design you must first convert the files to RGB and 100 dpi and do a new “Save As” or “Export” to create the PDF. (this specific process may or may not have been an actual assignment in this class, so if you are confused by this in any way please ask for clarification)

 - For digital files that are Adobe Illustrator or other forms of vector design, simply do a new “Save As” or “Export” as a PDF file.